Treatments for Sore Nipples

 Purified lanolin

-Some mothers find purified lanolin helpful for sore nipples.
-Lanolin is a substance extracted from sheep’s wool.
-Contaminants, detergent and pesticide residues are allegedly removed from ultra purified lanolin and only the smallest smear is needed on a sore nipple.13
+Some mothers find purified lanolin helpful for sore nipples and a systematic review and meta analysis in 2024 found lanolin reduced nipple trauma and pain in breastfeeding mothers.6 Lanolin is a substance extracted from sheep’s wool.
+Contaminants, detergent and pesticide residues are allegedly removed from ultra purified lanolin and only the smallest smear is needed on a sore nipple.7

 Mothers using lanolin should be aware that:

-- Allergies to lanolin are possible.
+• Allergies to lanolin are possible.
 Despite the purification process, some mothers find they have a reaction to lanolin making their sore nipples worse.
-Mothers with an allergy to wool are advised to avoid using it.14 Photographs of a nipple with a classic allergy to lanolin can be seen in Dr Katrina Mitchell’s Yeast Infection While Breastfeeding?
+Mothers with an allergy to wool are advised to avoid using it.8 Photographs of a nipple with a classic allergy to lanolin can be seen in Dr Katrina Mitchell’s Yeast Infection While Breastfeeding?

-- Lanolin may increase nipple infections.
-According to one researcher lanolin on nipples may be associated with nipple infections and they called for more research to establish whether lanolin is a growth medium for infection particularly if the mother has a history of antibiotic use during childbirth.15
+• Lanolin may increase nipple infections.
+According to one researcher lanolin on nipples may be associated with nipple infections and they called for more research to establish whether lanolin is a growth medium for infection particularly if the mother has a history of antibiotic use during childbirth.9

-- Lanolin could make the nipple and areola slippery and mask the scent from the montgomery glands which are thought to help a baby locate the nipple.16 Try to use the smallest amount possible.
+• Lanolin could make the nipple and areola slippery and mask the scent from the montgomery glands which are thought to help a baby locate the nipple.10 Try to use the smallest amount possible.

 Hydrogel dressings